Responsibilities and notices for landlords and tenants.

-If the property is a flat, the landlord will also be responsible for maintenance of common areas, such as stairways, and if letting a house in multiple occupation (HMO) a landlord takes on extra obligations which you can read about here.
+If the property is a flat, the landlord will also be responsible for maintenance of common areas, such as stairways, and if letting a house in multiple occupation (HMO) a landlord takes on extra obligations.

 The landlord is responsible for paying for the cost of these repairs.
 If a landlord fails to repair the property then the tenant is entitled to launch a claim for repairs under £5,000 in a small claims court.
 Tenants should not withhold rent from landlords if they fail to repair the property as the tenant may then risk eviction.
 A tenant can complete repairs that the landlord has failed to fix and recover from their future rent payments but this requires following a special procedure.

-Tenants are entitled to notice before a landlord, or a third party on their behalf, carries out an inspection of the property or repairs.
+Tenants are entitled to notice before a landlord, or a third party on their behalf, carries out an inspection of the property for repairs.
 A tenant is entitled to at least 24 hours’ notice for an inspection and reasonable notice for repairs.
 The notice period is thus subject to the urgency of the repair: a short notice may be reasonable if the repair is an emergency.
-Nonetheless, landlords should still notify the tenant, provide details of the works, the longevity of the repair, and the name of the contractor.
+Nonetheless, landlords should still notify the tenant, provide details of the works (e.g. kitchen), the longevity of the repair, and the name of the contractor.